 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Dr. Dean D. Hinners from Illinois.
+Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
+If you have concerns regarding therapy, Dr. Dean D. Hinners of Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.